-The LESs also adopt a shared calendar for the LEPs' activities, which is shown in the Digital Social Platform.
+The LESs also adopt a shared calendar for the LEPs' activities.
 Besides, all LESs adopt common reporting procedures and tools within the framework of the overall project management structure.

-LESs can be visited and their LEPs attended by every member of the OpenMaker Community, independently from the LES where they have originally become members.
-Moreover, the LESs will coordinate before and after the launch of the PSS, to highlight possible international collaborations between companies and makers, based on specific strategic challenges.
+LESs can be visited and their LEPs are open to everybody and can be attended by every member of the OpenMaker Community, independently from the LES where they have originally become members.